 Participation in teaching activities will be documented on the Annual Graduate Student Progress Report.
-Students are required to identify available teaching opportunities (available on the BSE Doctoral Student Resources D2L community page) and to contact the instructor of record to arrange for their participation in the teaching activity.
+Students are required to identify available teaching opportunities and to contact the instructor of record to arrange for their participation in the teaching activity.
 Students are required to spend at least 40 hours participating in teaching activities in total where this total reflects the above listed activities as well as preparation for these activities.

-In addition, students are responsible for requesting that their teaching activity be evaluated by the faculty of record for the activity (e.g., course instructor), the target audience, and/or the student's advisor using the evaluation forms that are available on the D2L site.
+In addition, students are responsible for requesting that their teaching activity be evaluated by the faculty of record for the activity (e.g., course instructor), the target audience, and/or the student's advisor.
+Evaluation forms may be requested from the student's advisor.